 I bought a set of decals on Ebay.
 They weren’t water transfer decals, so they were fairly thick.
 Instead of sanding the top coat to make a smooth surface and prevent the orange peel effect normally associated with spray cans, I found it easier to just use a lot of cans.
 Suffice to say this was a very expensive paint job indeed.

 The front suspension was upgraded from a Headshok DD to a Headshok Fatty D. But it was not in good condition.
 I brought it to a Cannondale dealer who revisioned the needle bearings, the elastomers, the oil seals, and the oil itself.
-The cost for this were way over-budget and ended up being €205.
+The cost for this was way over-budget and ended up being €205.